Valuebrain/specs/company/company-specs.md

 ### Lowering the Product’s Price

-By optimizing our operations and leveraging economies of scale, we strive to offer competitive pricing for our services.
-This approach makes high-quality outsourcing solutions accessible to SMEs, enabling them to achieve cost efficiencies without compromising on quality.
+By optimizing our global operations and leveraging economies of scale, we strive to offer competitive pricing for our services.
+This approach makes high-quality outsourcing solutions accessible to SMEs, enabling them to achieve cost efficiencies of large corporations without compromising on quality.

-**Example**: By optimizing our Cloud Infrastructure Services, we can offer affordable, scalable cloud solutions that reduce the need for expensive on-premises hardware and maintenance costs.
-This allows SMEs to leverage high-quality cloud services at a fraction of the cost.
+**Example**: Our experts are proficient at deplyoing, running and monitoring resources on major cloud platforms at any location as well as on-premise data centers.
+Each customer has their own dedicated resources and dedicated experts working solely for them and no one else.
+By optimizing our infrastructure services, we can offer affordable, scalable solutions that reduce the need for upfront hardware and maintenance costs.
+This allows SMEs to leverage high-quality infrastructure services at a fraction of the cost.

 ### Enhancing Product Quality and Longevity